4Rom1/thread_safe_queue/README.md

 ### thread_safe_queue

-Running example of a thread safe blocking queue.
+Running example of a thread safe blocking queue using [mutex](https://en.cppreference.com/w/cpp/thread/mutex) and [condition variable](https://en.cppreference.com/w/cpp/thread/condition_variable).

 The methods of the calling object are: